Skhaled2/bookmark/README.md

 # bookmark
-bookmark your favourit esite to vidit it any time
+bookmark your favourit sites to visit it anytime